tameroski/wp-rss-bridge/README.md

 ### Bridges

 Each bridge has its own settings, defined in its own PHP class in RSS Bridge.
-See RSS Bridge Documentation and source code for more.
+See RSS Bridge Documentation and source code for more informations.